kali11/AI-agent-workshops/Day1/Lab2/README.md

   for tag in hashtag_generator[0].hastags:
     result += "#" + tag + " "
   return result

 hashtags_chain = gpt4.bind_tools(tools) | PydanticToolsParser(tools=tools) | RunnableLambda(hashtags_to_string)
 ```
 For the hashtags we used PydanticToolsParser that simple parses the tools output.
-If facilities usage of **hashtags_to_string** function
+It facilities usage of **hashtags_to_string** function

 8. And finally!
 Here is our last chain: